mpc-qt/mpc-qt/README.md

 A clone of Media Player Classic reimplimented in Qt.

-[Media Player Classic Home Cinema] is considered by many to be the quintessential media player for the Windows desktop.
-I would like mpc-qt to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.
+[Media Player Classic Home Cinema] (mpc-hc) is considered by many to be the quintessential media player for the Windows desktop.
+Media Player Classic Qute Theater (mpc-qt) aims to reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.

 ## Features

-This is alpha software and some of the functionality isn't written yet.
-For the most part, unwritten portions relate to setting options, streaming from the internet and devices, and storing favorites.
-However, you can still

 * play back simple video files
 * control playback using the control buttons